Wanggongchang Explosion: Sociopolitical impact

 The Wanggong Armory Explosion can be considered a pivotal event in early modern Chinese history, for multiple reasons.
 The destruction of the armory, one of the largest stockpiles and manufacturing facilities of firearms and ammunition, resulted in a loss of hardware that the Ming military never quite recovered from.
-The gold issued for the relief effort put further strain on the government budget, which was already suffering from ever increasing military expenditures in Manchuria against the Jurchen rebellion by Nurhaci, as well as rampant tax resistance by the upper middle class in the more affluent South.
+The gold issued for the relief effort put further strain on the government budget, which was already suffering from ever increasing military expenditures in Manchuria against the Jurchen raids by Nurhaci, as well as rampant tax evasion by the upper middle class in the more affluent South.
 The belief that the incident was divine punishment for the personal failings of the Tianqi Emperor (who was more interested in carpentry than ruling the country) also further eroded the authority and public support towards the Ming monarchy.

 The Wanggongchang Explosion also resulted in the death of the Tianqi Emperor's only surviving son, Crown Prince Zhu Cijiong, leaving him heirless.
 Tianqi himself died the following year, and his overambitious younger half-brother Prince Zhu Youjian inherited the throne as the Chongzhen Emperor.
 Chongzhen, who hated the powerful chief eunuch Wei Zhongxian, soon purged Wei and his supporters, which ironically removed a stabilizing factor within the Ming court.
 The factional infighting between the resurgent Donglin faction (who were previously brutally persecuted by Wei) and their various political opponents intensified during Chongzhen's reign, which, coupled with Chongzhen's own impatience and rash decisions, further accelerated the decline and eventual fall of the Ming dynasty 18 years later.